egead/BounPhysResources/README.md

 ## ❓ Can't Find What You're Looking For?

-If you can't find the materials you need, don't hesitate to create a request in the [Issues](https://github.com/egead/BounPhysResources/issues) section! 📝
+If you can't find the materials you need, don't hesitate to create a request in the [Issues](https://github.com/egead/BounPhysResources/issues) section. 📝
 Your feedback and requests are appericated 🤝

-Happy studying! 🌟

 ## 🔗 Quick Links for Undergrad Courses